qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 ```

 Now we perform a deserialization attack on the *RMI registry*.
 The *Java* version on the application server
-already implements deserialization filters for *registry* communication, but is vulnerable to known deserialization
+already implements deserialization filters for *registry* communication, but it is vulnerable to known deserialization
 filter bypasses.
 These bypasses work by creating an outbound *RMI* connection to an attacker controlled server.
 This outbound connection is no longer protected by deserialization filters and can be used to achieve arbitrary
 deserialization.